TalhaShahid004/Sudoku/README.md

 # Sudoku
-This is a simple Suduko game made using Java.
+This is a simple Suduko game made ufsing Java.
 The user can linearly input numbers to solve the board.

 The program uses a 9x9 array-based board in which 0's represent empty cells.
 The userInput method then uses a nested loop to traverse the board and take number inputs for empty cells.